cs4305tu/assignment/README.md

 # Assignment file
-Files to do the assignment Applied machine learning course CS4305TU Applied Machine Learning (2021/22 Q1)
+Files to do the assignment of the course CS4305TU Applied Machine Learning (2021/22 Q1)